 A homemade treatment you saw on the internet: Without thinking about the sensitivity of your skin, you may have tired a homemade remedy.
 Your skin is a delicate organ that you need use caution with.
 Everything you can eat is not always helpful to rub on your skin.
 Examples including:

 Though some home remedies, like tea tree oil, evening primrose oil, or cannabidiol (CBD) oil, are scientifically proven effective at reducing inflammation, this is not true of all home remedies.
 Apple Cider Vinegar, for example, is not the best way to get rid of pimples.
 It will dry out and damage your skin.
 With harsher remedies like tea tree oil, it is recommended you dilute them and use a cotton ball for direct application

-Antibiotics: Different antibiotics are prescribed for acne.
+Antibiotics: Different antibiotics can be prescribed in the case of acne.
 These antibiotics can make you temporarily relieved.
 When the treatment is stopped, however, the acne may come back with a vengeance.
-The problem with antibiotics, like other medicines, is that they do not treat the root cause of your acne.
-Antibiotics are not the answer if you have an underlying digestive, blood sugar, or hormone related issue.
+Antibiotics, like other medicines, don’t exactly help the initial cause of the acne.
+Antibiotics are not the answer if you have a low blood sugar, underlying digestive, or a hormonal related issue.

 Tried every over-the-counter (OTC) products: Many people feel they have tried everything to cure their acne.
 If they have sought out many over-the-counter products, they may now benefit from prescription medication.
 Use a prescription on only creams that have Vitamin A because it stops the blackhead phase of acne.
 Your doctor may also prescribe oral anti-inflammatory drugs that block the inflammatory phase of acne.